 What is a pterygium (Surfer’s Eye)?

 A pterygium is a wing-shaped growth extending from the moist conjunctiva over the cornea of the eye.
 Pterygiums also cause dryness and irritation of the eye and if left untreated can grow over the pupil blinding some patients.
+Dr. Sondheimer is one of the best in the business and has performed countless Pterygium surgeries.

 Am I a candidate for pterygium surgery?